-- BEST BANG FOR THE BUCK: WORKPRO 16-Inch Wide Mouth Tool Bag
+- BEST BANG FOR THE BUCK: WorkPro 16-Inch Wide Mouth Tool Bag With Molded Base

-- BEST FOR LARGE HAND TOOLS: Klein Tools Canvas Tote
+- BEST FOR LARGE HAND TOOLS: Klein Tools Canvas Tool Bag, 16-Inch

 Choosing the best tool bag might seem like a simple proposition, but there are a few points to consider before dropping some cash on any old bag.
 The following sections include some of the most essential considerations to keep in mind when shopping for the best tool bag, from storage to material and more.

 If someone has a lot of small hand tools, meters, and gadgets, they probably don’t want them all piled up at the bottom of a tool bag.
 For these DIYers, the more pockets, the merrier—and the less messy.
 The best tool bags have plenty of storage options for keeping gear stowed away properly and safely—leading to more efficient workflow and better end results.

 Often on a job site, workflow requires reaching for a tool or putting one away with one hand.
 A tool bag with a floppy opening will make this frustrating, if not impossible.
 To beat the frustration, look for a tool bag with wire or metal frame reinforcing the opening of the main compartment.
 This allows for one-handed opening and closing.

 If that doesn’t seem important, consider how much money a quality tool set costs to assemble.
 Without that structured opening, those expensive tools have a tendency to lay on the ground where they can become bent or ruined.
 That frame will save a tremendous amount of time and prevent laying tools on the ground or accidentally dropping them.